 She semi-regularly blogs at www.featheology.org, and her writing on earth care has appeared in Sojourners, the Presbyterian Church USA's Unbound, and Ecclesio.
 She can usually be found with at least one crayon in hand.

 Katie Preston, M.Div, is passionately committed to engaging in meaningful political action to combat climate change.
 She worked previously with two different Interfaith Power & Light chapters, and built relationships with congregations, colleagues, and politicians in the work to embrace care for creation.
 She believes in our fundamental call to be good stewards, and our need to work towards a more just and whole future through a faith lens.
 Katie lives outside of Boston, MA, and enjoys running in all seasons, but especially fall.

-Dr. Robert Ross is Associate Professor of Global Cultural Studies at Point Park University.
-In addition to serving on Fossil Free PCUSA's steering committee, he is currently serving as co-chair of advocacy for the Israel/Palestine Mission Network of the Presbyterian Church (USA) and he is a member of the Presbyterian Peace Fellowship Activist Council.
+Dr. Bob Ross is Associate Professor of Global Cultural Studies and Social Justice Studies at Point Park University.
+In addition to working on Fossil Free PCUSA's steering committee, he is currently serving on the Board of Trustees of Friends of Sabeel North America (FOSNA); he is co-moderator of FOSNA’s theology committee; and he is a member of the Presbyterian Peace Fellowship Activist Council.
 He has published articles on the Palestinian call for boycott, divestment, and sanctions and its relationship to the Presbyterian Church (U.S.A.) in Unbound, Presbyterian News Service, Presbyterian Outlook, and Mondoweiss.
 He is a member of East Liberty Presbyterian Church in Pittsburgh, Pennsylvania.

 Want to join the team?
 We'd love to have you!